ioO/django-billjobs/docs/source/index.rst

 What is django-billjobs ?
 -------------------------

-Django-billjobs is a django app to manage coworkers and create their invoice.
-It uses `Django admin site <https://docs.djangoproject.com/en/dev/ref/contrib/admin/>`__ to manage coworkers account, services the space is providing and manage coworkers invoices.
+Django-billjobs_ is a django app to manage coworkers and create their invoices.
+It uses `Django admin site`_ to manage coworkers account, services the space is providing and manage coworkers invoices.

-From version v1.x django-billjobs provide an API to let coworking spaces develop their own online services for their coworkers based on unique account.
+From version `v1.x` Django-billjobs provides an API to let coworking spaces develop their own online services for their coworkers based on unique account.

 --------
 Features
 --------

-Account and Profile : from Django admin site you can create, update, delete coworkers account and their profile.
-As django-billjobs is using
-`Django authentication system <https://docs.djangoproject.com/en/dev/topics/auth/default/`__ you can also use groups.
+Account and Profile :
+  from Django admin site you can create, update, delete coworkers account and their profile.
+As `Django-billjobs`_ is using `Django authentication system`_ you can also use *groups*.

+Services :
-Services : A service can be access to the coworking space for a month, a day, or whatever you want.
+  A service can be access to the coworking space for a month, a day, or whatever you want.
 It is just something with a name, a description and a unit price.
 We keep it simple, really !

+Billing :
-Billing : You affect one or more services to one account.
+  You affect one or more services to one account.
 It creates an invoice and you can download a pdf of it.

-**No tax management**
+.. note:: No tax management.
    This project is coming from non-profit organisation in France.
 We do not need to manage VAT for services.

 ----------
 Quickstart